 Welcome to the web pages for our Department of Behavioral Medicine and Psychiatry at the West Virginia University School of Medicine.
-We invite you to browse through our site, click on the icons below, and explore the interesting and exciting activities in our department.
+We invite you to browse through our site and explore the interesting and exciting activities in our department.

-We are proud of the family-like atmosphere we have created over the decades.
-We have a friendly atmosphere where faculty, residents, and staff share in developing formal and social events.
+We are proud of the family-like atmosphere that we have created over the decades.
+We have a friendly atmosphere where faculty, trainees, and staff share in developing formal and informal social events.
 This atmosphere is the heartbeat of our department, a department which is known for stability and collegiality.
 As we know firsthand, nurturing environments lead to rewarding and excellent education, research, and clinical care.

-We offer a broad educational experience with a balance of biological psychiatry and psychodynamic principles in pursuit of clinical excellence, community service, and research.
+We offer a broad educational experience with a balance of biological psychiatry and psychological principles in pursuit of clinical excellence, community service, and research.
 Our department is animated with rapidly developing research programs.
-The Health Behavior Research Center and Addictions & Psychiatric Medicine Research merged in July of 2005 to form a comprehensive research facility, the Health Research Center.
-All residents are asked to join faculty members in research projects in which they share passion and curiosity
+Research programs are diverse and include focuses in addiction psychiatry and substance abuse treatment, child and adolescent psychiatry, neuroimaging correlates of behavior, as well as stigma and health disparities.

-The resident's primary clinical training takes place at Chestnut Ridge Center, the service line for behavioral medicine and psychiatry as part of West Virginia University Hospitals.
-Chestnut Ridge Hospital opened in 1987 on the Robert C. Byrd Health Sciences Center campus and became part of West Virginia University Hospitals in 1998.
-Our talented faculty is a balanced blend of professors who have been invested in our department for over two decades and young junior faculty who bring an abundance of energy, diversity, and fresh ideas.
+Primary clinical training takes place at Chestnut Ridge Center, the service line for behavioral medicine and psychiatry as part of West Virginia University Healthcare.
+Chestnut Ridge Center opened in 1987 on the Robert C. Byrd Health Sciences Center campus and became part of West Virginia University Hospitals in 1998.
+Our talented faculty are a balanced blend of professors who have been invested in our department for over two decades and young junior faculty who bring an abundance of energy, diversity, and fresh ideas.

-Our residents, fellows, interns and graduate students learn to practice within the general framework of the primary care medical model.
-We prepare residents for private practice, public sector work, or academic careers.
+Our residents, fellows, interns and graduate students learn to practice within our inpatient, day hospital, and outpatient settings.
+We prepare trainees for private practice and public sector work, as well as academic careers.
 In addition to the general psychiatry residency training program, the cornerstone of training, we offer fellowships in Child and Adolescent Psychiatry and in Forensic Psychiatry.
 We also offer APA accredited internship training for psychologists as well as postdoctoral training in neuropsychology and graduate level social work training.